2023 Most Popular Astronomy & Astrophysics Master's Degree Schools in New York

 The colleges and universities below are the most popular for astronomy majors pursuing a master's degree.

-Our analysis found Rochester Institute of Technology to be the most popular school for astronomy and astrophysics students who want to pursue a master’s degree in New York.
-Located in the suburb of Rochester, RIT is a private not-for-profit school with a large student population.
+Our 2023 rankings named Rochester Institute of Technology the most popular school in New York for astronomy and astrophysics students working on their master’s degree.
+Located in the suburb of Rochester, RIT is a private not-for-profit school with a fairly large student population.

 Women make up 20% of the astronomy majors at the school.